 4. What is the Right Approach?

 How do you best reach your customers, now that you’ve defined the journey and the customer segment of interest?
 Can you reach customers right after they’ve completed the journey (good)?
 Or follow them as they experience the journey (better)?
-We often employ video cameras and digital voice recorders as we interview customers.
+We record every customer interview and employ video cameras and digital voice recorders when in person.
 Driving change requires employees to truly understand the customers’ journey, and we haven’t found anything better than video to develop customer empathy.
 Digital ethnography software is another good tool for customer journey mapping, especially when you can follow customers through the entire journey – usually best for those journeys lasting 30 days or less.
+Our work at the YMCA of the Greater Twin Cities is a great example of how to use digital ethnography to hear from customers as they experience the journey.

 5. What is the Right Team?